7.2 Administration and governance

 The State is responsible for improving the population's health, particularly among its youngest citizens.
 It must do its utmost to ensure equality of people when it comes to health, to improve the quality of care and to promote public health.
 The National Health Strategy is interdepartmental and thus covers all ministerial portfolios.

 At national level, it is the Ministry i charge of Health and Prevention which “drafts and implements Government policy in terms of solidarity, social cohesion, public health and organisation of the health service”.
 This Ministry is responsible for organising prevention and medical care.
 In liaison with the other competent departments, it writes and applies the rules governing the health protection policy.

 Directorates of the Ministry for Solidarity and Health

 This ministry is composed of several directorates/bodies whose remits may have to do with young people's health (list not exhaustive):

 The DGS draws up, assesses and helps to deliver public health policy.
-With a sub-directorate for population health and chronic disease prevention, the DGS is particularly instrumental in designing youth health policy.
+With a sub-directorate for population health and chronic disease prevention, the DGS is particularly instrumental in designing children and youth health policy.